Weak framing

 Bridge skills are the minimum new capabilities required for target-lane credibility.
 Most people only need one core bridge skill and one support skill.
 The goal is not certificate volume.
 The goal is usable evidence.

 When combined with your prior track record, this proof often outperforms fresh degrees in interview impact.
+Use these career experiment ideas to choose a proof project that is small enough to finish.

 Transitions fail when activity is random.
 Use a weekly operating rhythm so progress compounds: